Edmonton student's TikTok take on stenography puts shorthand on the social media fast track | CBC News

 Isabelle Lumsden started posting about court reporting in September

-Stenography, the old-fashioned art of writing shorthand, is getting a popularity boost thanks to a series of how-to videos posted by an Edmonton student on one of today's hottest social sharing apps.
+Stenography, the old-fashioned art of writing shorthand, is getting a popularity boost thanks to a series of how-to videos posted by an Edmonton student.

-Isabelle Lumsden, who is taking a stenography course at the Northern Alberta Insitute of Technology, featured the weird-looking stenotype machine in a video that she posted on TikTok in September.
+Isabelle Lumsden, who is taking a stenography course at the Northern Alberta Institute of Technology, featured her weird-looking stenotype machine in a video that she posted on TikTok in September.

 "People were most fascinated by the keys and actually just how they work," Lumsden told CBC's Edmonton AM.
 "Lots of people were commenting, saying it was like witchcraft and very thrown off by it."

-Unlike the standard QWERTY keyboard, the stenotype has only 22 keys and employs a series of short-keys.
+Unlike the standard QWERTY keyboard, the stenotype machine has only 22 keys.

 They're used by court reporters who capture verbatim testimony during trials, hearings or depositions.
 The shorthand tapped into the stenotype looks like an alien language before being translated into proper sentences using a connected computer.